samuel-akinboro/what-car/README.md

 - Automotive professionals
 - Anyone curious about cars they see on the street

-## 🔮 Technology
+## Tech Stack

-Built with React Native and Expo, What car AI leverages Anthropic's Claude AI for state-of-the-art computer vision and car identification capabilities.
-The app combines modern mobile development practices with cutting-edge AI to deliver a seamless car identification experience.
+- React Native / Expo
+- Claude AI API
+- React Native Reanimated
+- TailwindCSS

 ## 📱 Platform Support